martinholecekmax/gatsby-seo-test/README.md

 Results:

-Seems to have no effect on SEO if the packages are not imported.
+Seems to have no effect on SEO.
+I've also tried to import the button from this package on the home page and it doesn't seem to have any effect on SEO.

+Try next to add bootstrap package:

+npm install react-bootstrap bootstrap